What is Informal Education ? Alex Dunedin Shares Ideas With Students at John Moores University

 These thoughts were originally written as ‘Ta eis heauton’ translating literally as ‘things to one’s self’ where Marcus Aurelius, a Roman Emperor from 161 to 180 common era wrote private notes to himself remembering he was just another human being, no more special than any other person.

 The next artefact of learning in the wild is Sheilagh Graham’s College of One.
-Sheilagh Graham was F. Scott Fitzgerald’s lover….
+F. Scott Fitzgerald was Sheilagh Graham’s lover….

 “In telling the story of College of One, it was inevitable that I would have to retrace some of the incidents of Beloved Infidel, the first correct account of F Scott Fitzgerald’s last years in Hollywood.
 The education devised for me by Scott took place during the same period.
 This new book, however, deals less with our relationship than with the courses of study he planned for me – the teacher and the pupil, our College of One.